taskmates/demo/Features/11. Other/rag/intellij_sdk.md

-Hey @intellij_sdk how to write an action?
+Hey @intellij_sdk, how do I create an action?